-- Semester end examination is for 60 marks (180 min) conducted and assessed by both external and internal examiners. - Question paper contains 3 questions (with internal choice).
+- Semester end examination is for 70 marks (180 min) conducted and assessed by both external and internal examiners. - Question paper contains 3 questions (with internal choice).
 Each question carries 20 marks (5 marks for free hand drawing and list of commands & 15 marks for final drawing prepared in AUTOCAD).
-A Student shall answer all questions.
+A Student shall answer all questions. - Viva Voce for 10 Marks.